12 Festivals in Thailand That You Must Experience!

 Source

 This elaborate festival takes place in Ubon Ratchathani in southeast Thailand.
-It is held in July on the days of Asanha Puja (which commemorates Buddha's first sermon) and Wan Khao Pansa (which marks the beginning of Buddhist Lent).
-During the Candle Festival, large wax sculptures are created to be paraded on massive floats.
-In recent years, these wax sculptures are created through the influence of traditional and modern art aesthetics while the candles represent different districts of Thailand.
+It is held in July on Asanha Puja (commemorating Buddha's first sermon) and Wan Khao Pansa (which marks the beginning of Buddhist Lent).
+Large wax sculptures are created to be paraded on massive floats during the Candle Festival.
+In recent years, these wax sculptures have been created through the influence of traditional and modern art aesthetics, while the candles represent different districts of Thailand.
 Some elaborate candles are carved with scenes of Hindu and Buddhist mythology.
-Regular sized candles are placed all around temples to dispel gloom while custom dictates that people donate food and clothing to monks.
-The parades include lots of dancing and traditional music performances while proceeding towards the temple premises.
+Regular-sized candles are placed around temples to dispel the gloom, while custom dictates that people donate food and clothing to monks.
+The parades include many dancing and traditional music performances while proceeding towards the temple premises.

 Location: Ubon Ratchathani, Thailand